 Hiking uphill in the sun was pretty warm

 We walked over a few asphalt roads and soon could see the Schauinsland mountain.
 That had a lot of snow on top.
 It was time to put on our gore-tex pants.
-The waterproof pants were very useful, as they don't freeze or get wet like jeans.
+These waterproof pants were very useful, as they didn't freeze or get wet like jeans.
 Because of their camo-prints people did look a bit strange at us.
 I also wore a green jacket and had a green cover around my backpack.
 Bart wore a green hat and camo-print gloves.
 It seemed better to not suddenly shout something like 'two beers' or 'merry christmas' in Dutch.
-The following pictures were made atop a view tower on top of the Schauinsland.
+The following pictures were made from the view tower on top of the Schauinsland.

-The Grand Ballon, which we had climbed last year during our 100 cols tour and Bram also visited during his hike in the Vosges.
+The Grand Ballon, which we had climbed by bike last year during our 100 cols tour.
+I had also climbed it during my hike in the Vosges.
 It was around 60 km away.

 Village near the Schauinsland

-The Feldberg, tomorrow we would climb it from the left side of the valley.
+The Feldberg, the next day we would climb it from the left side of the valley.